VRtheKing/Surf-Smart/README.md

 Surf-Smart incorporates state-of-the-art Language Model (LLM) technology to summarize webpages.
 Quickly grasp the main points and key information of any webpage without having to read through the entire content.

-### Fast Search
+### Quick Search

 Say goodbye to the hassle of navigating through search engine results.
 Surf-Smart allows you to perform lightning-fast searches directly on the websites you're browsing.
-No more wasted time clicking through search engine links; get the information you need instantly.
+No more wasted time clicking through search engine links. get the information you need instantly.

 ### Tidy Tabs